The Most Commonly Misdiagnosed Symptoms of Autism in Adults

 - Adults with ASD commonly exhibit repetitive or ritualistic behaviors, for example rocking back and forth and eating only certain foods, according to a study published in 2015.
 These behaviors might be seen as symptoms of obsessive compulsive disorder.
 Sometimes these behaviors, especially when done in public, are seen as eccentric or odd, or the person may be mislabeled as schizophrenic.

 - Adults with ASD might continue to struggle to manage their emotions.
 They may have sudden outbursts of anger or become withdrawn when overwhelmed.
-These emotional reactions, which are common in those with ASD, might be seen as psychosis, borderline personality disorder, or another mental illness.
+These emotional reactions, which are common in those with ASD, might be seen as neuroticism, borderline personality disorder, or another mental illness.
 Outside of a medical realm, these behaviors might also be misinterpreted as selfishness or immaturity.

 - Some people with ASD prefer solitude.
 They may find social interactions draining and spend time pursuing solitary activities.
 Or, they may have difficulties with social interactions and find it easier to be alone.
 But many people do not understand the preference for solitude, and may see it instead as a mood disorder.